jeff4/bionotes.github.io/_comp/sc1.md

 )
 ```

-* And some sample commands
+* And some sample commands:

 ```scheme
 (define counter1 (make-counter 10))